"Your lives are meaningless compared to HONDO!"

 "People think he died a hero in the War, let it stay that way."

-Quantrill isn't glorified here.
+Despite that eyebrow-raising line, Quantrill isn't glorified here.
 The Colonel we meet tricks Hondo Lane into meeting him under false pretenses.
 He saves Hondo's life (for a second time)--but as we later learn, mainly because he needs Lane's current employment to serve as cover for the robbery.
-A self-serving opportunist to the end, Quantrill uses these loyal ex-soldiers with little regard for lives besides Zeber's--and his own (of course).
+A self-serving opportunist to the end, Quantrill uses these loyal ex-soldiers with little regard for lives besides Zeber's--and his own.
 Manipulative?
-When Lane makes it known that he'd like to pass on "the plan", Colonel Quantrill shames him, asserting that he led the Lawrence raid solely to save Hondo's neck!
-Hondo's response is a priceless (and wordless) combination of disgust and disbelief:
+When Lane makes it known that he'd like to pass on "the plan", the Colonel shames him, asserting that he led the Lawrence raid solely to save Hondo's neck!
+Hondo's reaction is a wordless (and priceless) combination of disgust and disbelief:

 What would have happened if Quantrill had lived?
 Hondo and the Judas posits that he would have applied his "hit and run" tactics to robberies--just like the James-Younger gang would, only on a larger scale.
 Nothing noble there.
-Nevertheless, the script (through Doc Zeber mainly) implies more than once that Quantrill was a once a moral man but was corrupted by the horrors of war and betrayal.
-Highly debatable, and frankly leaves something of a bad taste.
+Nevertheless, loyal Zeber gives the rebuttal, implying more than once that Quantrill was ethical before he was corrupted by the horrors of war and betrayal.

 In reality, Bob Ford was exactly eighteen months old when the Lawrence massacre took place, his brother Charles was all of six years of age, and John Reno was never anywhere near the South or Quantrill.
 Suffice to say it took far more than the typical number of liberties to get all these malefactors together and the advisability of doing so turned out to be rather dubious.
 When all is said and done, Hondo and the Judas is a misfire.